openMSX User's Manual

 1.1 New Versions of This Document

-The latest version of the openMSX manual can be found on the openMSX home page:
+The manual for the latest openMSX release can be found on the openMSX home page:

 http://openmsx.org/manual/